DandanITman/ScapeRune/public/models/README.md

 - Test that materials accept color changes properly

 ### Backup Models:
-If ores.glb is not available, the system will automatically generate fallback geometry using Three.js primitives with appropriate colors.
+If resources/ores.glb is not available, the system will automatically generate fallback geometry using Three.js primitives with appropriate colors.

 ### Colors Applied by System:
 - **Clay**: Brown (#8B4513)